caz1502/Proff--README-Generator/README.md

 ### **Description**

-sdfsdf
+This creates a README based on questions

 ---

 ### **Installation**

-sdfsdf
+VS code is required, to run the application ENTER node index.js from the terminal

 ---

 ### **Usage**

-sdfds
+This app automates the README file creation, rather than having to build each element individually

 ---

 ### **Tests**

-dsfsd
+run a test using node index.js

 ---

 ### **Questions**

-If there are questions, want to do a collaboration or simply want to say  "G'day" - Checkout my Github account https://github.com/sdfsd  or contact me via sdfsd.
+If there are questions, want to do a collaboration or simply want to say  "G'day" - Checkout my Github account https://github.com/caz1502  or contact me via carol.shiers@gmail.com.

 ---

 ### **Collaborators**

-sdfs
+n/a

 ---

 ### **Credit**

-sdfs
+Teaching Crew at UniSA Coding Bootcamp ,Write a Readable ReadME -https://www.youtube.com/watch?v=2dAK42B7qtw, github.com/ddbeck/readme-checklist

 ---

 ### **Language / Technology**

-JavaScript,Python,Java
+JavaScript

 ---

 ### **License**

-This project is released under [MPL-2.0](https://opensource.org/licenses/MPL-2.0/)
+This project is released under [MIT](https://opensource.org/licenses/MIT/)

 ---